1. A New Way to Approach Learning, Education, and Life:

 3. Creating a Customized Learning Plan:

 Once a young person determines that Deep Root Center is where they want to pursue their education, they meet with me, the Executive Director, to explore all the possibilities and map out their personal educational plan, based on their unique interests.
 I facilitate this process, which varies depending upon the age of the student, through discussion and recommendations, and, by asking a multitude of questions.
 We then create an Individualized Home Instruction Plan (IHIP), the formal document and legal mechanism that allows students to leave traditional school to participate at DRC, which is derived from our conversation.
+There is a $40 fee due upon completion of this service.
+It will then be deducted from the amount due the first month of membership.

 4. Completing the Application: